MohammedAdnan01/RecipeApp/README.md

    * Connect an Android device or start an AVD (Android Virtual Device) emulator.
    * Click the Run button (green triangle) in the toolbar to install and launch the app on your selected device/emulator.

-## **🤝 Contributing**

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (git checkout \-b feature/AmazingFeature)
-3. Commit your Changes (git commit \-m 'Add some AmazingFeature')
-4. Push to the Branch (git push origin feature/AmazingFeature)
-5. Open a Pull Request

-## **📄 License**

-Distributed under the MIT License.
-See LICENSE for more information.

-**Note:** Remember to replace placeholder text like YOUR\_USERNAME, YOUR\_REPOSITORY\_NAME, and ensure the UI Toolkit and Local Database sections accurately reflect your implementation if they differ from the common assumptions (e.g., if you used XML layouts instead of Jetpack Compose, or if local data persistence is not a feature).